yeshwanthakula/assignment/README.md

 ## Important Notes

 ### Guardrails Setup
 ⚠️ **Note:** Setting up Guardrails involves some complexity (downloading the model with token).
-Please refer to this URL for detailed setup instructions: https://www.guardrailsai.com/docs/examples/check_for_pii
+Please refer to this URL for detailed setup instructions: https://www.guardrailsai.com/docs/examples/check_for_pii and the official page for token https://www.guardrailsai.com/docs

 **However, the code will run despite the guardrailing not being fully configured.** The system is designed to gracefully handle missing Guardrails dependencies.